crystalchavez99/DevMtn-CSS-Store/README.md

 ## Step 3 - Flexbox centering vertically & horizontally
 #### Summary
 Flexbox gives us the freedom to not only center horizontally but also vertically.
-Our menu on the right has great spacing from the borders of the webpage, however now our header appears to close to border.
+Our menu on the right has great spacing from the borders of the webpage, however now our header appears too close to border.
+Using the `align-items` allows us to get the horizontal center, let's take a look at the `justify-content` attribute to get our vertical center